preetDev004/globlogg/README.md

+NOTE: For .env file please contact to the group.

 ## 1. Project Title and Description
     - Title: GloBlogg
     - Description: GloBlogg is a blogging platform where users can explore and create blogs across various categories.